Peedrooo/Peedrooo/README.md

 My name is Pedro Vitor, currently I'm studing 🎓 to be a software engineer 💻 at UnB (University of Brazilia).
 I have been working with progaming since 2020 🧠, about me:

-- 🔬 Maybe seem too many technologies, but I want discovery a little about the programming universe🌌, before select an area 💡
+- 🔬 Maybe seem too many technologies, but I want discovery a little about the programming universe🌌, before select an area 💡.
-- 🌱 I’m currently: Python, Pandas, Tensorflow, MySQL, MongoDB, Java and English
+- 🌱 I’m currently: Python, Pandas, Tensorflow, MySQL, MongoDB, Java and English.
-- :busts_in_silhouette: I’m looking to collaborate on IA and Machine Learning
+- :busts_in_silhouette: I’m looking to collaborate on IA and Machine Learning.
-- 🤔 I’m looking for help with data science
+- 🤔 I’m looking for help with data science.
 - ✨ About me: I love discovery new tecnologis, know how everthing works and why.